revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

 Thodunn buys an oar at Moanoar's shop
 > "Please please come again"

-Thodunn buys "Where's My Spitlizard"
+Thodunn buys "Where's My Spitlizard" in Elvish and Common Orc is a mem